 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 800-378-5234 between 8 a.m. and 8 p.m.
-Monday through Friday.
-TTY users should call 800-947-3529.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 800-378-5234 (TTY 800-947-3529), Monday - Friday from 8 a.m. to 8 p.m.
 You must make your request no later than 60 days after the date your membership ends.